Health+Wellness

 • Of employers offering health benefits, those that offer high deductible health plans (both HRA and HSA-eligible) has increased 154% from 2009 to 2019.2

-We may joke about “Dr. Google,” but the reality is that people are more informed than ever before when they arrive for a consultation or treatment.
+We may joke about “Dr. Google,” but the reality is that in today’s digital age, people are better informed when they seek medical consultation or treatment.
 Access to knowledge unlocks power, shifting the relationship dynamic from provider/patient to advisor/active participant.

 • 51% of people are very or extremely likely to tell their doctor when they disagree with them.3

-Implication: As people have access to nearly infinite information, practices should serve as a trusted guide in navigating what information is applicable.
+Implication: As people gain more access to information, practices should serve as a trusted guide in navigating what information is applicable.

 “Going to the doctor” has rarely been synonymous with “convenience.”
-Travel time, inconvenient appointment times, unpredictable wait times, both in the waiting and exam rooms–all to see the doctor for 15 minutes at best.
-In no other daily task in life is this experience acceptable–why should it be for taking care of our health?
+Long travel times, inconvenient appointment slots, unpredictable wait times, and brief consultations have been the norm.
+In no other aspect of daily life would this experience be acceptable–why should it be when it comes to taking care of our health?

 • The average wait time in the largest 15 U.S. cities for a new patient appointment is 24 days.4